 The National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) is Australia’s independent offshore energy regulator.

-We regulate health and safety, well integrity, and environmental management for all oil and gas operations and greenhouse gas storage activities in Commonwealth waters, and in coastal waters where we have been given regulatory powers.
+We regulate health and safety, well integrity, and environmental management for all oil and gas operations, offshore renewable infrastructure and greenhouse gas storage activities in Commonwealth waters, and in coastal waters where we have been given regulatory powers.